MuhammadYahta/ManufacturingProductionLineDataSetGeneration-Football-/README.md

 # ManufacturingProductionLineDataSetGeneration-Football
-In order to enable academic researchers to check and validate their tools and techniques, a manufacturing dataset generator is develop to generate a realistic dataset of the production line.
+In order to enable academic researchers to check and validate their tools and techniques, a manufacturing dataset generator is developed to generate a realistic dataset of the production line.

 # Prerequisite
 CSharp,(This can be freely downloaded from https://visualstudio.microsoft.com/downloads/).